iglfranks/record-project-4/README.md

 ```
 ## The Build: Front-end

 The index page, displaying all of the records in the database, uses an API request to set the necessary information to pieces of state which are then read using dot notation to display.
-This is then mapped through ti display each record as an individual 'card', a refactored component containing the styling and information necessary.
+This is then mapped through to display each record as an individual 'card', a refactored component containing the styling and information necessary.

 ```javascript
 {records.map(record => {